What Is an Employee Assistance Program & How and Why to Create One

 Legal Considerations

-When your small business offers an EAP to your team, you may include mental health services, access to therapists, and other support which would require confidentiality.
-Be aware of some legal issues, especially if you’re offering all or part of your EAP in-house.
+When your business offers an EAP, it may include mental health services, access to therapists, and other support which would require confidentiality.
+This opens up some potential legal issues, especially if you’re offering all or part of your EAP in-house.

 Mandatory Referral

-In most cases, employees can choose whether they participate in your EAP.
-If an employee is going through marital problems and your EAP includes counseling services, they can choose to use that service entirely on their own.
+In most cases, employees can choose whether or not they participate in your EAP.
+If an employee is going through marital problems, and your EAP includes counseling services, they can choose to use that service entirely on their own.

-Continuing with the substance abuse example, if your employee signs a consent form, then the counselor could speak with you after treating the employee to provide limited feedback about the employee’s fitness for work.
+If your employee signs a consent form, then the counselor could speak with you after treating the employee to provide limited feedback about the employee’s fitness for work.
 Without a release, however, it’s much more difficult to allow an employee to continue working unless the counselor provides you with a fitness certificate or other form stating the employee’s issues are resolved or properly under control.
-The counselor will not be able to provide you with any more information.
+The counselor cannot provide you with any more information as it is confidential.

-Tip: Even for an employee who has a substance abuse problem, we don’t recommend requiring the use of EAP services as a condition of continued employment.
+Use Caution: Even for an employee with a substance abuse problem, we don’t recommend requiring the use of EAP services as a condition of continued employment.
 The employee could claim disability discrimination based on a mental disability, invasion of privacy, or misuse of confidential medical information.

 Confidentiality & HIPAA